RL unknotter, hard unknots and unknotting number: Background and notation

 Our method, with details given below, is: \begin{itemize} \item Train an RL agent that has the moves R0, R1, R2, R3, and it gets rewards for reducing the number of crossings of an input diagram, \item The agent outputs $c_{\min}(D_0;T)$. \end{itemize}

 \begin{Remark} The code can also output additional data like the steps used or the minimal diagram, but that is not relevant for the abstract discussion below. \end{Remark}

-We will apply our method to two families of instances: \begin{itemize} \item the ``hard'' and ``very hard'' unknot diagrams introduced in \cite{ApplebaumBlackwellDaviesEdlichJuhaszLackenbyTomasevZheng-RLunknot}, and \item the diagram families and crossing change experiments motivated by \cite{BrittenhamHermiller-unknotting-nonadditive,BrittenhamHermiller-unknotting-41-51}. \end{itemize} Both sources provide diagrammatic instances that are difficult for naive greedy simplifiers because many local moves temporarily increase $c(D)$ or require nonlocal rearrangements before a crossing reduction becomes available.
+We will apply our method to three families of instances: \begin{itemize} \item the ``hard'' and ``very hard'' unknot diagrams introduced in \cite{ApplebaumBlackwellDaviesEdlichJuhaszLackenbyTomasevZheng-RLunknot}, and \item the diagram families and crossing change experiments motivated by \cite{BrittenhamHermiller-unknotting-nonadditive,BrittenhamHermiller-unknotting-41-51}, and \item prime knots after crossing flip. \end{itemize} All sources provide diagrammatic instances that are difficult for naive greedy simplifiers because many local moves temporarily increase $c(D)$ or require nonlocal rearrangements before a crossing reduction becomes available.